 From Sydney, you’ll be looking at a drive time of around 11 hours with a whopping distance of 995km.
 Dan and I travelled down to Wilsons Prom as part of a wider road trip.
 We stopped off at Kiama, Jervis Bay, Batemans Bay and Eden to name just a few notable places en route.

-Whether coming from Sydney and NSW or Melbourne and wider Victoria, the best way for accessing Squeaky Beach, Whisky Bay and Norman Beach in Wilsons Prom is by car.
+Whether coming from Sydney and NSW or Melbourne and wider Victoria, the best way to access Squeaky Beach, Whisky Bay and Norman Beach in Wilsons Prom is by car.
 No scary 4WD roads either, a 2WD is more than sufficient.
-If we ever need to hire a car, we typically use RentalCars.com

 On arrival at the national park, be sure to grab a map from the gatehouse as you drive through.